Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-query/README.md

     </dependencies>
 </dependencyManagement>
 ```

-Then include the direct dependency in the `dependencies` section without the version tag:
+and then include the direct dependency in the dependencies section without the version tag as shown below.

 ```xml
 <dependencies>